|

 Here's the checklist:

-1. The Task I (W)ant To Do Most ___
+1. The Task I Want To Do Most ___

 Adds confidence and energy - ask: Is there anything on the master list I would I want to do more than this? until you find the answer.

-2. The Task of Highest (R)esistance ___
+2. The Task of Highest Resistance ___

 Breaks through mental blocks - ask: Is there anything I am more resistant to doing than this? until you find the answer.

-3. The Most (I)mportant Task ___
+3. The Most Important Task ___

-Provides feeling of relief and well being - ask: If I could only do one thing on this list, what one would be the most important to accomplish today? until you find the answer.
+Doing the most Important task provides feeling of relief and well being - ask: If I could only do one thing on this list, what one would be the most important to accomplish today? until you find the answer.

-Whenever possible, I add those to my daily task list first.
-I experiment with the order.
-Sometimes I only have time for one thing, so I just add the most important one.
+I experiment with the order to attempt those three.
+Sometimes I can do just one thing in a day, so I just add the most important task.
 Sometimes I add more than one (W)ant to do task, because life is short.
-It's not always possible to do them at all, but if you can get those three (Want, Resistance, Important) done on any given day, then you are probably in great, great shape - and you will probably be energized - you might knock out a bunch more after you knock out those three.
+It's not always possible to do them at all, but if I can get those three (Want, Resistance, Important) done on any given day, then I am probably in great, great shape - and you will probably be energized - I might knock out a bunch more after I knock out those three.

-4. (C)alendar Appointments ___
+4. Calendar Appointments ___

 You will, of course, add things that are due on your calendar next - you will have scheduled all of those during weekly planning.
 A lot of them are for a fixed amount of time, so estimating the number of 25 min pomodoros is easy.

-5. (O)rganization and Communication Time Blocks ___
+5. Organization and Communication Time Blocks ___

 Short version: